 Whether you shop with us in-store, online or by phone, we offer a broad selection of the very best mobile entertainment, navigation, road safety and security systems available from world-famous brands like Pioneer, Kenwood, Alpine, Kicker, JL Audio, Focal, Infinity, JBL, Garmin, Beats, Metra and many other top manufacturers.

 At Car Toys, our expertly trained staff will show you what's possible in the world of mobile electronics and wireless devices to match you with the product and features that meet your needs.
 Our know-how also extends beyond top-tier product offerings to include professional installation eco-friendly auto detailing and other auto salon services.

-As one of the leading third party purveyors of wireless phones, with three national carriers (Verizon Wireless, T-Mobile and AT&T) in one location, Car Toys offers customers the advantage of one-stop shopping for a wide variety of the very latest, cutting-edge wireless phones and plan options to meet every need.
+As one of the leading third party purveyors of wireless phones, with two national carriers (Verizon Wireless and AT&T) in one location, Car Toys offers customers the advantage of one-stop shopping for a wide variety of the very latest, cutting-edge wireless phones and plan options to meet every need.

 How We Began

 With a handful of employees, Car Toys was founded in 1987 by current Chairman and CEO, Dan Brettler who established core principles that still drive the company (and motivate some 1,000 employees) today: